Division of Occupational Science and Occupational Therapy

-4. A reflective essay detailing personal and professional goals relevant to the pursuit of a Ph.D. in occupational science at UNC–Chapel Hill (submit directly to the Division of Occupational Science) and
+A reflective essay detailing personal and professional goals relevant to the pursuit of a Ph.D. in occupational science at UNCChapel Hill and

-5. Three letters of recommendation from individuals that support the applicant’s potential as an educator and scholar (sent to the division)
+Three letters of recommendation from individuals that support the applicant's potential as an educator and scholar

 The Ph.D. program requires a minimum of 45 semester credit hours beyond the master's degree.
 This course of study covers four domains: a) occupational science, b) an interdisciplinary cognate area that complements occupational science, c) research design and methodology and d) competencies for an academic career.
 All graduates must complete a doctoral dissertation in occupational science.
 Students are also expected to reach satisfactory competence in teaching and research as determined by their career goals.